PE file format: DOS Header

 } IMAGE_DOS_HEADER, *PIMAGE_DOS_HEADER;

-The struct has 14 WORD fields (2 bytes each) and 10 DWORD fields (4 bytes each), plus the 2-byte e_magic.
+The struct has 30 WORD fields (2 bytes each), plus the 4-byte e_lfanew (of size LONG).

 A lot of you right now may be confused: Why does every PE file need a DOS header, despite modern Windows system not even running DOS programs?